 Saving is not investing.
-Although leaving your money in a savings account may be safest, investing in stocks provides appreciably higher returns over the long term.
+Although leaving your money in a savings account may be the safest, investing in stocks provides appreciably higher returns over the long term.
 Their returns typically exceed the inflation rate.
 Make your money work for you by saving it and deploying it into investments.

 Key Reasons To Invest Money

-- Help to achieve your financial goals.
+- Help to achieve your goals and your financial plan.

 - Make your money work for you.